-Radical Monotheism
+Radical Monotheism as Ethics

 As an answer to the question of value and ethics, radical monotheism includes everything, inanimate and living, in its scope of values.
 Everything is good because it IS.
-The radical monotheistic center of value is a loyalty and a devotion to the Source from which all emergents emerge and into which all that has emerged returns.
+The radical monotheistic center of value is a loyalty and a devotion to the Source from which all realities emerge and into which all that has emerged returns.
 Birthing and dying are equally valuable parts of the whole process of Reality.
 Coming and going, big and little, pleasant and painful, growing and rotting are all valuable because each process is a manifestation of the Overarching Process of Reality to which loyalty is being given.
-And "Reality" in this definition does not mean my or someone's sense of reality, but the encountered Reality that is constantly a surprise, a mystery, and enigma beyond understanding by the human mind.
+And "Reality" in this definition does not mean my or someone's sense of reality, but the encountered Reality that is constantly a surprise, a mystery, an enigma beyond understanding by any human mind.

-It is often the case that monotheism degenerates into a set of ideas that are used to make sense of things, whereas monotheism means a commitment to THAT GRAND NONSENSE that never makes complete sense to our fragile minds.
-Monotheism can also degenerate into the belief that my group and its beliefs is the one and only truth holder.
-This is henotheism not monotheism.
+It is often the case that monotheism degenerates into a set of ideas that are used to make sense of things, whereas radical monotheism means a commitment to THAT GRAND NONSENSE that never makes complete sense to our fragile minds.
+Monotheism has often degenerated into the belief that my group and its beliefs are the super-blessed, or perhaps the one-and-only truth holders.
+That sort of "belief in one God" is henotheism, not radical monotheism.

 The "mono" in "monotheism" means that there is a single overriding loyalty, the Real.
 The core ethical question becomes, "What is Real?"
-Good and evil no longer mean two aspects of what is Real.
+Good-and-evil no longer mean two aspects of what is Real.
 The Real is the good and the good is the Real.
-"Evil" within the radical monotheistic value-perspective means any denial of the Real - any hatred of the Real, any illusion that masks the Real, any escape that flees the Real, and any a fight with the Real that seeks to win against THAT which cannot be defeated.
+"Evil" within the radical monotheistic value-perspective means any denial of the Real-any hatred of the Real, any illusion that masks the Real, any escape that flees the Real, and any a fight with the Real that seeks to win against That which cannot be defeated.
 Such hopeless conflict with invincible Reality is appropriately called "despair."
-And despair, as we have seen, is joined with malice to self and others and with bondage to some moralism or licence that substitutes for our deep freedom.
-Radical monotheism includes the release of the profound qualities of trust, compassion, and freedom.
+And despair, as we have seen, is joined with malice to self and others and with bondage to some moralism or license that substitutes for our deep freedom.
+Radical monotheism includes the release within human beings of these profound essential qualities: trust in Reality, compassion for all, and deep freedom from egoism, social conditioning, and fatalism.